perago-cymru/MCS-Extractor/ReadMe.md

 ### Resolving type errors

 It is possible that import will fail with an error caused by a failed type mapping.
 The most likely cause is where a field mapped as a string gets a value that is too large.
-This can be resolved with a little manual adjustment of the database, for which you will need PGAdmin, the standard posgres administration tool, which is installed with Postgres as standard.
+This can be resolved with a little manual adjustment of the database, for which you will need PGAdmin, the standard posgres administration tool, which is installed with Postgres as standard or SQL Server Management Studio.

 The process is as follows:

+#### Postgres

 1. Open PGAdmin and select 'localhost' from the 'servers' list.
 2. Open your database ('my_council_services_extract') from the database.